Table of Contents

 - Sharing needles or inkwells that are used to apply tattoos

-- Having unprotected sex with someone who has HCV
+- Having unprotected vaginal or anal sex with someone who has HCV

 - Passing the virus from an infected pregnant woman to her baby (less common)